About CIBRA

 CTCRA’s mandate is to be a robust and constructive discussion partner on all matters that affect the interests of its members.

-The CTCRA was an Amicus Curiae in the Court Case of SAPOA and Afriforum vs the City of Cape Town where it was argued that the City acted unlawfully on linking the fixed charges of water, sanitation and “city wide cleaning” to property values.
-Judgement is still awaited.
+As a member of the CTCRA, CIBRA was Amicus Curiae in the High Court Case of SAPOA and Afriforum vs the City of Cape Town.
+It was argued that the City acted unlawfully by linking fixed charges for water, sanitation and “city wide cleaning” to property values.

 Scroll to Top